-This Morph Ball ability allows you to lay small bombs to damage enemies or break open certain blocks.
+This Morph Ball ability allows players to lay small bombs to damage enemies or break open certain blocks.
 Pressing B while Morph Ball mode is active will cause Samus to lay a bomb, players can lay up to three at a time.

 The Hi-Jump and Jumpball (Spring Ball) are acquired together.
 The Hi-Jump allows Samus to jump higher than normal; this way, reaching those difficult platforms higher above won't be so hard.
 The Jumpball also allows Samus to jump while in Morph Ball mode.

 This handy ability allows Samus to run at ultra-high speeds through long corridors.
 Any enemies caught in Samus' path will be incinerated.

-This upgrade will enhance the damaging power of your missiles to three times the concussive power of regular missiles.
-Once you find this upgrade all your missiles and any further Missile Tanks you'll find will be upgraded to Super Missiles, a very welcome addition to your arsenal.
+This upgrade will enhance the damaging power of missiles to three times the concussive power of regular missiles.
+Once players find this upgrade, all missiles from that point forward will be upgraded to Super Missiles.

 The awesome Varia Suit allows Samus to survive in areas with extreme temperatures, such as those scorching locales in Sector 3 (PYR).
-Damage inflicted on Samus will lower as well, and you won't be frozen when you absorb one of the large blue Xs found in various sectors.
+Damage inflicted on Samus will lower as well, and players won't be frozen when they absorb large blue Xs found in various sectors.

 Because Samus now has Metroid DNA in her genetic code, she cannot safely absorb the Ice Beam; as her body's systems are tied into the suit's beam functions, her body would eventually freeze solid from the inside out.
 Instead, the Galactic Federation has developed a type of missile that releases a burst of freezing energy instead of exploding.
-This enhancement adds this freezing effect to every missile you fire, though it does not negatively impact the destructive power of the missiles.
+This enhancement adds this freezing effect to every missile that the player fires, though it does not negatively impact the destructive power of the missiles.
 Just like the Ice Beam, enemies struck by an Ice Missile will become frozen.
 Firing a second missile upon a frozen target will destroy it.
 While frozen, enemies can be used as stepping stones to reach otherwise inaccessible areas.